Westminster Employment Forum

 • examining options for targeted strategies to support underrepresented groups in apprenticeship schemes

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DfE; DBT; DSIT; IfATE; and GLD.
+As well as key stakeholders, those due to attend include officials from DfE; DBT; DSIT; IfATE; Ofsted; GLD; and the Department for the Economy, NI.

 This on-demand pack includes